EGLS MIDDLE SCHOOL NEWS

 PE — MRS. PAUKNER

-Track & Field began last week in preparation for Track & Field Day on May 16 and the MLESAA meet on May 23.
-Students are also working to qualify for the very first state track meet on May 21.
+Track & Field began this week in preparation for Track & Field Day on May 16 and the MLESAA meet on May 23.
 As the weather improves, we will be holding class outdoors.
 Students will be allowed to wear jackets/sweatshirts over their uniforms if needed.
 On indoor days, they will not be allowed to wear shoes that may track mud and grass into the gym after recess.
 Please make sure your child has an appropriate pair of indoor shoes as indicated on the supply list at the start of the year or avoids the grass at recess.

 REMINDER: If your child is unable to participate or requires limited participation in physical education, they MUST have one of the following: